 The apparent end to the commodity supercycle has sent shock waves across the global economy.
 It has sparked turbulence in stock markets, put pressure on currencies and fuelled concerns about prospects for growth and the stability of public finances.Africa has not escaped this pessimism.
 Questions have been asked about the continent’s economic future, with fears that the remarkable gains of the past two decades could be reversed.
-Read more about Resources Not Africa’s Only Gem - in Business Day
+The mood reminds me of the International Monetary Fund-World Bank meetings I attended at the height of the Asian financial crisis nearly 20 years ago, when… Read more about Resources Not Africa’s Only Gem - in Business Day

 The Center for African Studies grantee, Hanna Amanuel ’16, was recently featured in the Harvard Gazette.
 Amanuel was awarded a CAS Summer Grant in 2015 to conduct ethnographic fieldwork on the history, politics, and meaning of female genital cutting (FGC) in Eritrea.
 The article, titled “Coming of Age, Setting a Goal,” was part of a series showcasing some of Harvard’s most promising graduates.
 After graduation, Amanuel will begin a Harvard-UK Fellowship at Oxford University.
-Read more about CAS Grantee featured in The Harvard Gazette
+To learn more about Amanuel’s story and future aspirations, read the full article… Read more about CAS Grantee featured in The Harvard Gazette

 Grieve Chelwa published his fifth piece on the blog site Africa is a Country on March 20th.
 "It's the economy, N°5."
 Chelwa is a Post-Doctorate Fellow at the Center for African Studies.
 His research focuses on the economics of education in his native Zambia.
 He frequently blogs for the online blog Africa Is A Country and in Quartz Africa.